Danyal95/LoL-Ping/README.md

 # LoL Ping
 Just a small non-fancy batch script to check your ping for the game League of Legends so you can determine if you will be able to play without lagging.
-Just remember, if your teamates feed, dont flame them...ts probably lag ;)
+Just remember, if your teamates feed, dont flame them...its probably lag ;)

 All you have to do is run the .exe file to get started.
 You can copy/paste it to your desired location if you wish.